Telling siblings and family — managing different reactions

 The Ongoing Conversation

 This is not one telling.
-One conversation where you lay it all out and everyone understands everything.
 This is ongoing.
 Your siblings will process things at different speeds.
 New information will come up.
 Situations will change.
 You'll need to tell them multiple times.
 Some of them will forget.
 Some will need the conversation to sink in before they really believe it.

 You might have to tell them separately instead of all at once.
 Some siblings will be more receptive to hearing about this in a private conversation with you.
 Some will need to hear it with their spouses present for support.
 Some will need to hear it from your parent themselves, not from you.

 There will probably be moments where you want to say "I told you so" to the siblings who were in denial.
 Don't.
 They're coming around at their own pace.
 They're dealing with grief and fear.
-Rubbing their nose in being wrong helps nobody.
 Just accept that they've come around and work with them from here.

 You also might need to have conversations about who's doing what.
 If multiple siblings are willing to help, you need to coordinate so that people aren't duplicating efforts or stepping on each other's toes.
 If only you are willing to help, you need to be explicit about that and what it means.
 If your siblings are geographically far away but you're local, you might be doing the day-to-day managing while they contribute in other ways.
 These conversations are hard, but they're better to have explicitly than to let resentment build silently.